A Local-global principle for isogenies of composite degree: Group theoretic analysis of for odd

 in an appropriate basis.

 \begin{prop} For any $X$ of the form

 $X \cdot \kk$ is contained in $R(\ell^{2m+1})$ up to conjugation. \end{prop}

-\begin{proof} If $X$ has the above form with $z \equiv -b \pmod{\ell}$, then so will all of its powers.
+\begin{proof} If $X$ has the above form with $z \equiv -b \pmod{\ell}$, then all of its powers will too.
 Hence it suffices to check that something of this form times an arbitrary element of $\kk$ is contained in $R(\ell^{2m+1})$:

 which is clearly true.

 Now it remains only to show that we may conjugate $X$ and $\kk$ by an appropriate matrix $M$ so as to bring $\kk$ into itself and bring $X' = M^{-1}XM$ into another matrix of the same form except with off-diagonal entries of $X'$ so that $z' \equiv -b' \pmod{\ell}$.
 This is achieved by the a matrix of the form $M = $ as we have that: